1963 FC Dnipro Kremenchuk season: April

 Due to bad weather first matched to be played on 7 April was postponed.
 On 13 April Dnipro faced Zirka Kirovohrad in clubs debut at professional level.
 Players were not organized, with a lot of bad passes.
-Individualism lead Dnipro to concede three goals and loose their first match.
+Individualism lead Dnipro to concede three goals and lose their first match.
 Dnipro faced Shakhtar Oleksandria in a qualifying stage of the cup.
 Shakhtar scored one goal in each half with Dnipro scoring one.
 Pyrukhin states that two players are listed by different sources, Vzhychynskyi and Heorhii Pylypenko.
 On 21 April Dnipro traveled to play Arsenal Kyiv.
 Arsenal controlled the game early on.
 Dnipro slowly managed to come back into the game and begin attacking.
 During second half the tempo increased and Arsenal scored the only goal.
 Next week match-day was filled with lots of lightning, heavy rains and hail.
 Dnipro defenders had a good game against Naftovyk Drohobych.
 Strikers were struggling, with only Mykola Prymostka having a good game.
 Match ended with a 0–0 draw, bringing Dnipro its first point.

 May

 On 2 May Dnipro traveled to Ternopil to face Avanhard Ternopil.
 The team scored their first professional league goal through an Unknown goalscorer on twenty-second minute.
 Avanhard equalized on seventieth minute.
 The unimpressive game finished with a 1–1 draw.
 Dnipro played its first friendly game against Kolhospnyk Berezhany.
 Kolhospnyk won the game as Dnipro players managed to score two goals and home team scored three.
 A few days later team played in Lviv against SKA Lviv on 9 May.
 Mykola Prymostka scored his first goal, however that was not enough to win as the home team scored twice.
 Next week Dnipro played at home, hosting Spartak Ivano-Frankivsk on 14 May.
 Anatolii Lytvynov scored the only goal of the game on fiftieth minute, giving Dnipro its first professional win.
 Other source states that Prymostka was the goalscorer.
 After the win came a big 5–0 loss to SKA Kyiv on 19 May.
-Prymostka scored another goal in a 3–1 loss to Shakhtar Oleksandriia on 25th.
+Prymostka scored a second half goal in a 3–1 loss to Shakhtar Oleksandriia on 25th.
 Dnipro finished the moth with a 1–1 draw with Desna Chernihiv.
 Yevsevii Vaks scored his first goal.